europaphp/skeleton/readme.md

 So How Do You Use it?
 ---------------------

-To check out the documentation, just go into the `lib` directory.
+To check out the documentation, just go into the `src` directory.
 Each directory has a `readme` that corresponds to it.
 To update the documentation, just do as you'd normally do with code.

 License
 -------